This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 Jesus’ words mean:

-1. It is news concerning a historical fact – an event that occurs and affects human life in every way.
+1. It is news concerning a historical fact – an event that takes place and affects human life in every way.

 2. It is news of public interest.
-It has to do with human history.
+It has to do with the whole of Human history.

 3. It is news related to the fulfillment of the Old Testament Prophecy.
 The Malkuth Yahweh was announced by the prophets and celebrated by Israel.
 Has become a present reality.

-4. It is news calling for repentance (changing your thoughts) and faith.
+4. It is news calling for repentance (changing the way you think) and faith.

-5. It is news that results in forming a new community, a community of personally called people.
+5. It is news resulting in the formation of a new community, a community of people who are personally called.

 The clear sense in which the Kingdom of God has come.
-This can be seen in the unfolding of the story of Jesus’ work.
+Can be seen in the unfolding of the story of Jesus’ work.

 It Is in him and through him that the Kingdom has become a present reality.

-Make sure you read all the parts of this series:
+Make sure you read the first part of this series

-Understanding The Kingdom of God vs Religion: A Comprehensive Guide
+Understanding The Difference Between Religion and The Kingdom of God

 Have You Received Salvation?

-God didn’t send his Son merely to point an accusing finger and tell the world how bad it was.
-He came to help, to set the world right again.
+God didn’t go to all the trouble of sending his Son merely to point an accusing finger, telling the world how bad it was.
+He came to help, to put the world right again.

 How Can Anyone Be Born Again Who Has Already Been Born and Grown Up?